googleforgames/clean-chat/README.md

 #### Model Training with TFX (ML Ops)

 This module presents a packaged TFX pipeline for training and deploying your own custom toxicity model.
-Antidote currently supports the [TF Hub BERT Model](https://tfhub.dev/) as it's base language model in a TFX framework.
+Clean Chat currently supports the [TF Hub BERT Model](https://tfhub.dev/) as it's base language model in a TFX framework.

 The architecture consists of:
 - The model pipeline (tfx_pipeline.py).
 A TFX/Kubeflow pipeline to transform the training data, train the model, and push the resulting model artifact